maharmstone/btrfs/README.md

 come up with anything nifty.
 On top of that, I'm open to relicensing the code if you've a burning desire to use it on a GPL or commercial project, or what have you - drop me a line and we'll talk.

+See at the end of this document for copyright details of third-party code that's included here.

 Features
 --------